-Over the past eight years, the School Board has entered into leases that transfer ownership each year for the purchase of school buses.
-The interest rate on the various leases ranges from 2.99% to 4.03%.
-The following is an analysis of the buses under leases transferring ownership as of June 30, 2023:
+Over the past nine years, the School Board has entered into financing for the purchase of school buses.
+The interest rates range from 2.99% to 4.03%.
+The following is an analysis of the buses purchased through financed purchase agreements as of June 30, 2024: